Evangelizing the Germanic and Slavic tribal peoples — 400-800 AD

 From 400 to 800 A.D., the evangelization of the Germanic and Slavic peoples marks a significant chapter in the spread of Christianity in Europe.

 Missionaries such as Boniface played pivotal roles in converting Germanic tribes, establishing churches, and shaping religious practices.
-Their efforts were met with challenges such as resistance from pagan beliefs and cultural barriers.
+Their efforts were met with challenges such as cultural barriers and resistance fueled by pagan beliefs.
 Despite the obstacles, the Christian faith gradually gained ground among the Germanic peoples, influencing their societal norms and political structures.

 Celtic Christianity, as exemplified by figures like Patrick, played a significant role in evangelizing various tribes and regions of Europe.
 While perhaps not as widely recognized as other forms of Christianity in terms of global impact, Celtic Christianity had a unique approach and cultural context that allowed it to reach and influence certain communities.